smaht-dac/smaht-pipeline-utils/docs/yaml_metaworkflow.rst

 This field can be used to source a specific argument by name.
 It can be used to:

-  - specify the name of an output of a source step to use
+  - Specify the name of an output of a source step to use.
-  - specify the name of a general argument defined in the input section to use when it differs from the argument name
+  - Specify the name of a general argument defined in the input section to use when it differs from the argument name.

 Input Dimension Fields
 ^^^^^^^^^^^^^^^^^^^^^^